muhualiushui/Open_Flight/Project Proposal.md

 #### Data Storage:

 We will construct our graph by vector and map.
-As We mentioned before, our initial database will be stored into the vector and the cost would be O(n) since the catalog is a constant we can treat as 1.
+As We mentioned before, our initial database will be stored into the vector and the cost would be $O(n)$ since the catalog is a constant we can treat as 1.
 Then we will process our initial data by map, each airport will be a single vertex which classified data of corresponding rows in our initial database.
-And we will store it in a Map which will cost O(V^2), since it will store every airport (#V) and all of the reachable airports(#V reachable airports for each airport) it would be.
+And we will store it in a Map which will cost $O(V^2)$, since it will store every airport (#V) and all of the reachable airports(#V reachable airports for each airport) it would be.

 ## Algorithm
 #### Function Inputs